lolli42/dbdoctor/README.md

 Such inconsistencies can lead to further issues.
 For instance if a page is copied that has an orphaned localized record, the system tends to mess up localizations of the copied page, too.
-Editors then stumble and TYPO3 agencies have to do time-consuming debug sessions to find out what went wrong.
+Editors then stumble and TYPO3 agencies have to do time-consuming debugging sessions to find out what went wrong.

 This extension provides a CLI command that tries to find various such inconsistencies and gives admins options to fix them.